core-wg/href/draft-ietf-core-href.md

 This is true for both basic CRIs (e.g., checking for valid UTF-8) and for extensions (e.g., checking both for valid UTF-8 and the minimal use of PET elements in extended-cris as per {{pet}}).

+A system that is checking a CRI for some reason but is not its ultimate recipient needs to consider the tension between security requirements and the danger of ossification: If the system rejects anything that it does not know, it prevents the other components from making use of extensions.
+If it passes through extensions unknown to it, that might allow semantics pass through that the system should have been designed to filter out.

 ## Reference Resolution {#reference-resolution}